Local Installation

 pip that may be of interest:

-# Check for current version of pip pip --version # Update pip pip install --upgrade pip
+# check for current version of pip to ensure that it is using Python 3 pip3 --version # update pip3 pip3 install --upgrade pip

 Why use a virtual environment?

 Your local environment may use a different version of Python or other dependencies that are difficult to manage.
 The virtual environment provides a "clean" space to work without these issues.

 # Recommended Virtual Environment Setup